Portable Chemical Detector, TL9-TL11

 1.0kg, Cr500, 100m range

 This is a strictly line-of-sight affair, with an inertial positioning system, and can be set for the approximate range of detection; alternatively, it can function at a range from the solid object lased.
 This allows the operator to point it at a readily observed reference point, and designate the range within which detection should be registered.
-It can be mounted coaxially on any weapon with an electronic sight, with a remote switch that can be used to trigger operation; the last reading remains on the screen.
+It can mount coaxially on any weapon with an electronic sight, with a remote switch that can be used to trigger operation; the last reading remains on the screen.

 The unit can just be operated without any range setting, but it will report only what chemicals (within its detection set) have been found, without indicating distance or direction from the detector.